 Loans and advances shall be classified on the basis of their purpose as:

-‘Credit for consumption’ shall include loans granted mainly for the personal consumption of goods and services, as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation,;
+‘Credit for consumption’ shall include loans (of all type, including credit card debt, overdrafts, financial lease loans) granted mainly for the personal consumption of goods and services, as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.

 ‘Lending for house purchase’ shall include credit extended to households for the purpose of investing in houses for own use or rental, including building and refurbishments, as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.

 Loans shall be classified on the basis of how they can be recovered.
-‘Project finance loans’ shall include loans that meet the characteristics of specialised lending exposures as referred to in Article 147(8) CRR, .
+‘Specialised lending’ shall include loans that meet the characteristics of specialised lending exposures as referred to in Article 147(8) CRR, including project finance, object finance, commodity finance and income-producing real estate (IPRE).

 Breakdown of non-trading loans and advances to non-financial corporations by NACE codes (6)